-CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); Bob Broscheid (WAFWA).
+CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); JIm Devos (WAFWA).

 Southern Wings Program

 The Southern Wings Program is a partnership of state agencies to provide a funding mechanism for bird conservation projects in Mexico, Central and South America, and the Caribbean.
 Based solidly on the biology that exists about birds that occur in the U.S. and also spend time on wintering grounds, Southern Wings enables financial participation by interested states; produces enables financial participation by interested states; produces progress and accomplishments reports resulting from the states’ investments; and allows states to leverage their funds through the benefits of match.
 Since 2009 state agencies provided more than $700,000 USD and $550,000 in in-kind support to conservation of state agency priority birds in Mexico, Central and South America and the Caribbean.
 The state agency money was matched by over $800,000.

 > Learn more about Southern Wings